Do individuals have the right to access their personal information?

 Data protective jurisdictions tend to guarantee the right of individuals to contact an organization directly and find out whether personal data is being tracked.
 Access procedures and acceptable exceptions (such as business secrecy) are determined by law and may be subject to the control of data protection authorities.
 In the context of HR, personal data access requests can include information tracked by the company as well as data tracked by third-party solutions, such as background check vendors.

-Employees and job applicants are generally allowed access to their personal data under the Personal Data Protection Act 2012.
+Employees and job applicants are generally allowed access to their personal data under the Personal Data Protection Act 2012 (PDPA, Sec.
+21).
 In addition, employers must generally notify employees prior to data collection/use/disclosure (excluding for evaluative purposes).

-- data that would reveal personal data about another individual;
+- personal data that would reveal personal data about another individual;

-- data that would threaten the safety physical or mental health of an individual;
+- personal data that would threaten the safety, physical or mental health of an individual;

 - opinion data kept solely for an evaluative purpose (such as job candidate reviews);

-- personal data, which (based on the opinion of a reasonable person) could harm the competitive position of the organization;
+- personal data, which, if disclosed, could in the opinion of a reasonable person, harm the competitive position of the organization;

-If it will take more than 30 days to respond to an access request, inform the employee within 30 days as to when you can respond.
+Access should be provided to employees as soon as reasonably possible.
+If it will take more than 30 days to respond to an access request, inform the employee within 30 days as to when the response will be provided (employers should provide access at the soonest possible time).

 Employers should correct personal data upon an individual’s request unless there are reasonable grounds that the correction should not be made.
-If a correction is made and the individual consents, the employer should send the updated data to every other organization to which the personal data was disclosed in the last year before the date the correction was made (unless the other company does not need the corrected data for any legal or business purpose).
+If a correction is made, the employer should send the updated data to every other organization to which the personal data was disclosed in the last year before the date the correction was made.

 Employers do not need to correct personal data where: